 - Cars, trucks and motorcycles, regardless of whose name is on the title

 - Military pensions

 - Businesses, even if a spouse is not involved in running the business

 Division of property that a family law judge will approve of may not be a 50-50 split.
 Many factors help determine a fair division of assets.
-Guidance from an experienced family law attorney such as Carmel W. Sanders in Macon is important.
+Guidance from an experienced family law attorney such as Sanders Law, P.C. in Macon is important.

 When dividing assets in divorce, it’s important to understand the distinction between marital assets and nonmarital assets.
 You may assume that an asset is a nonmarital asset — and not subject to division — because you earned it and it is in your name.
 However, that may not be the case.
 As you begin the process of determining who will keep what property after a divorce, qualified legal advice can direct your negotiations efficiently.

 When Marital Property And Separate Property Are Combined